 Welcome to Senior Project.

-Senior Project is the capstone project for students praparing for graduation from RUHS.
-It consists of six parts, all of which must be completed in a satisfactory manner and in strict compliance with the deadlines on the Senior Project Timeline and Calendar.
-In May, a review panel will evaluate the entire year’s work.
+Senior Project is the capstone project for students preparing for graduation from RUHS.
+It consists of six parts, all of which must be completed in a satisfactory manner and in accordance with the deadlines on the Senior Project Timeline and Calendar.

 The six parts of the Senior Project are as follows: